Domestic Violence and Abuse Professional Briefing in Response to COVID-19

 Initially reports of domestic abuse and the calls to helplines of support providers were lower than normal and this under reporting highlights the difficulty some people may have in reporting incidents and getting help; due to the lockdown situation.
 However, recently reports have been increasing.
 Now more than ever it is vital that we all must play out part in keeping victims safe.
 Services in the West Midlands are still operating, although using different methods of delivery; remote working has replaced face-to-face contact, advocacy and therapeutic support is now offered via telephone/online, MARAC is running remotely, importantly refuges and housing outreach are still open to support victims in crisis.
 To further manage the risk spreading CODIV-19, some providers are looking into securing alternative self-contained properties as many of the properties used are in form of shared accommodation.

 Role of Professionals

 If you are a professional working on the front line domestic abuse services are open and it is important to encourage people experiencing domestic abuse to call them and for you to make referrals as you usually would.
-Refuges are also operating within the COVID 19 guidance and local authorities have a duty to assist individuals and families who are made homeless due to domestic abuse.
+Refuges are also operating within the COVID 19 guidance and local authorities have a duty to help individuals and families who are made homeless due to domestic abuse.

 It is important that we all play our part in keeping victims safe and are able to promote ways to report incidents, such as using apps and the silent solution.
-When you are having contact with the public, check how thing are going at home, any problems, concerns.
+When you are having contact with the public, check how things are going at home, any problems, concerns.

 - Set up a system to review cases that you have where domestic abuse is known to be an issue